 Secret Places of Central Park: The Walking Tour

-- Explore lush forests filled with oak, hickory, maple and ash in the North Woods.
+- Explore the forest of oak hickory, maple and ash trees of the North Woods.

-- Visit the ethereal Secret Garden of the formal gardens.
+- Visit the Secret Garden of the Conservatory Gardens

-- See the ornate French iron gate that protected Cornelius Vanderbilt II’s mansion.
+- See an ornate French iron gate that protected Cornelius Vanderbilt II’s mansion

-- Learn the fascinating history of a convent built before Central Park existed.
+- Hear about the history and see the grounds of a convent built on the site of Central Park

-- Overlook the scenic vista of the Harlem Meer.
+- Overlook the scenic vistas of the Harlem Meer and Fort Clinton

-- Tread the same ground that General George Washington rode when he triumphantly reoccupied New York City.
+- Tread the same ground that General George Washington rode on to triumphantly retake New York in 1783

 The tour is conducted in the rain, snow or shine.
 Some locations may not be open or accessible depending on weather conditions and/or park closings.